Historic Kapellbrücke bridge in Lucerne during sunset, with Mount Pilatus and traditional Swiss buildings in the background

 The First Shock: Silence on Rails

-From that point on, I did everything to shrink myself: no talking on public transport, no hugging anyone unless they hug first, no animated phone calls, no bold reactions.
-Just respectful silence and polite nods.
+From that moment on, I shrank myself as much as I could: no talking on public transport, no hugging unless they hugged first, no animated phone calls, no bold reactions.
+Just respectful silence and questioning my entire body language for the next three train stops.

 Step 1 – The Research